 How to Protect Your Gaming Console

-Upsie’s service contracts extend the warranty you get from the manufacturer, but they cover more and cost as much as 70 percent less than extended coverage from the device maker.
-Compare Microsoft’s $115 fee to make a repair or Sony’s $150 charge with Upsie’s super-reasonable prices, which range from around $30 to $45 for two years of coverage.
+Upsie’s service contracts extend the warranty you get from the manufacturer, but they cover more and cost as much as 70% less than extended coverage from the device maker.
+Compare Microsoft’s $115 fee to make a repair or Sony’s $150 charge with Upsie’s super-reasonable prices.
+For example, for a $499 Xbox Series X, Upsie costs $48.99 for two years and $74.99 for three years with a $25 deductible.

 Learn More About Game Consoles: